rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

 type: article
 created_date: '2012-06-06'
 created_by: Rackspace Support
-last_modified_date: '2016-04-11'
+last_modified_date: '2017-05-04'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Brian King
 product: Cloud Backup
 product_url: cloud-backup
 ---

-Some users are used to taking snapshots of their [Cloud Server](http://www.rackspace.com/cloud/servers) as a backup.
-If you have a solution where you want to save the server's state or configuration, or want to keep gold copies of your system, then you can create an image backup of the server.
-Because it is an image of the whole server, there is really no control over the individual files.
-You cannot, say, recover a single file from that image, or update a single file.
-But, on the other hand, having a single file to manage (the image) allows you to easily recreate a new server with that identical configuration and state.
+Rackspace Cloud users can image their [Cloud Server](http://www.rackspace.com/cloud/servers) and use the resulting image as a backup.
+This works well for saving configuration or keeping gold copies of your system.
+However, images are not verified, so you should build a server from an image to verify that it can boot a valid server.
+Additionally, imaging the server captures the whole system disk, which may be overkill when you just need individual files.
+You cannot recover a single file from that image, or update a single file.

 **Note:** You can learn more about scheduling images from the [Scheduled Images FAQ](/how-to/scheduled-images-faq).

-Rackspace Cloud Backup, on the other hand, is a **FILE-BASED backup**.
+In contrast, Rackspace Cloud Backup is a **FILE-BASED backup**.
 This means that you can specify what folders or files to backup or restore.
-As usual, you can choose to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.
+Rackspace Cloud Backup can help you streamline your backup and restore process by choosing only the files you need, rather having to restore an entire image.

 Moreover, Rackspace Cloud Backup is also an **INCREMENTAL backup** tool in that it only copies the portion of the files that changed for those